vanHeemstraSystems/flask-opentelemetry/README.md

 curl: (7) Failed to connect to localhost port 4317 after 0 ms: Connection refused
 ```

 With this setup, in addition to the open telemetry collector, we also get [Jaeger UI](https://github.com/jaegertracing/jaeger-ui) running under http://0.0.0.0:16686/ which will help in visualizing the calls.
+Alternative UIs that are supported are ```Prometheus``` and ```ZipKin```.

 The client and server send data directly to the OTel Collector; The OTel Collector then sends the data to the appropriate backend, in this demo Jaeger.